antonis-fav/Microcontrollers-Peripherals-Labs/README.md

 # Microcontrollers-Peripherals-Labs
-This git contains all three labarotary exercises of the course "Microcontrollers and Peripherals". taka
+This git contains all three labarotary exercises of the course "Microcontrollers and Peripherals".